PyWiFeS/pipeline/README.md

 `-skip-done`: Skip already completed steps.

-`-just-calib`: Triggers the data reduction in absence of on-sky data (both science and calibration).
-It only produce basic calibration files.
+`-just-calib`: Triggers the data reduction in the absence of on-sky data (both science and calibration).
+It only produces basic calibration files.

 ### Extra usabilities
 #### Multiprocessing
 When multiprocessing is enabled, the pipeline *may* do the job faster.
 This will depend on the operative system used to run the pipeline.
-The multiprocessing setup is recomended for **Linux** users, as they will see a significative improvement in the computation time.
+The multiprocessing setup is recommended for **Linux** users, as they will see a significant improvement in the computation time.
 On the other side, Mac OS users might get a similar running time (or just slightly faster) than in one-process mode.
 To enable the multithreading option, please follow these steps:

 1. Open the `.json` file that corresponds to your data observing mode and grating.
 That is, `reduction_scripts/pipeline_parms/params_class_<grating>.json` for classic mode, or `reduction_scripts/params_ns_<grating>.json` for nod-and-shuffle.